In-Depth Analysis of EIGRP and OSPF in CCIE Enterprise Infrastructure

 OSPF Advantages

-• As an open-standard protocol, OSPF operates seamlessly across devices from multiple vendors.
-This interoperability makes it the protocol of choice for enterprises with diverse hardware and software ecosystems.
+• Vendor-Neutral Compatibility: As an open-standard protocol, OSPF operates seamlessly across devices from multiple vendors.
+This interoperability makes it ideal for enterprises with diverse hardware and software ecosystems.

 OSPF Disadvantages